agoralabs/appmesh-demo-aws/README.md

 Apply complete!
 Resources: 7 added, 0 changed, 0 destroyed.
 ```

+> [!TIP]
-- The most important sections in the terraform script are the following :
+> The most important sections in the terraform script are the following :

 ```
 resource "aws_apigatewayv2_integration" "api_gw" {